mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 I need food and a coffee.

+Crystal Pool 50m lengths for May sold out in 10 minutes.
 <!---->
 ## TUESDAY APR 20
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**